Being Fearful and Boldly Gay in Sri Lanka

 Sri Lanka is not about to become another New Zealand or South Africa with constitutional protections for gays any time soon.
 Like other Asian traditions it is steeped in religious and cultural proscriptions against homosexuality.
 However, this beautiful gem of a country is also blessed with mild attitudes that are pliable.

 Meanwhile the beauty of the land continues unabated and fearful gay natives live in the shadows.
 Affluent gay tourists may come to admire (or seduce) the native beauties but often leave with little understanding of the complex truth about these gentle folks.
-But if Rosanna, Sherman and Nigel have anything to say about it, things will change.
+But if Rosanna and EQUAL GROUND have anything to say about it, things will change.

 (Also see Gay Sri Lanka News & Reports #19 & #20 for some personal accounts of cruising gay Sri Lankans.)